ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

 ``user_id``
   The id assigned by the respondent management system ``period_id``
-  A string representing the business arrea recognised time period for the collection exercise (e.g. "2019" or "JAN2019" or "2019Q3".
+  A string representing the business area recognised time period for the collection exercise (e.g. "2019" or "JAN2019" or "2019Q3".
 This is not the start/end dates of a survey

 Schema Selection Fields
 =======================